imfunniee/gitfolio/README.md

 ### Let's Publish

-Push the files to github.
-You can host your website using github pages by naming your repo ``username.github.io``.
-You can also your custom domain.
+Head over to GitHub and create a new repository named `username.github.io`, where username is your username.
+Push the files inside`/dist` folder to repo you just created.

+Go To `username.github.io` your site should be up!!

 ### Updating